drewlyton/blog-posts/Stop meeting. Start writing..md

 	- Conflict resolution
 		- More intense the conversation, the more mediums of communciation are necessary
 		- Social experience (hearing people's voices and seeing their faces)
-- The medium is the message
+- "The medium is the message"

+## Outline
+-